Design and development of a haptic simulator for learning about spasticity

 The main objective of the thesis is to design and prototype a physical haptic simulator

-Original contributions expected :
+Original contributions expected:

- Offer a high-performance haptic simulator with innovative actuation.
+ Offer a high-performance haptic simulator with innovative actuation

- Integrate pedagogical exercises
+ Integrate educational exercises

-Research program and proposed scientific approach :
+Research program and proposed scientific approach:

 Mechatronic design: following an analysis of practitioners' professional activities

-with elastomer-type materials.
+using elastomer-type materials.

-Thesis director and co-director
+Thesis supervisor and co-supervisor

-Luc Maréchal, teacher-researcher, Polytech Annecy-Chambéry - SYMME
+Luc Maréchal, professor and researcher, Polytech Annecy-Chambéry – SYMME

 Richard Moreau, Ampère (http://www.ampere-lab.fr/) – INSA Lyon